19hours/sg-statutes/Acts/Employment Act.md

 103\.—(1) The Commissioner or any inspecting officer shall, for the purposes of this Act, have power to do all or any of the following:

-(a) to enter and search, by day or by night, any premises or part thereof when he has reasonable cause to believe that evidence of the commission of an offence under this Act can be found therein;
+(a) to enter and search, by day or by night, any premises or part thereof when he has reasonable cause to believe that evidence of the commission of an offence under this Act or of a civil contravention can be found therein;

+[Act 27 of 2015 wef 01/04/2016]

 (aa) to enter without previous notice at any reasonable time any place of employment for the purpose of conducting any audit in relation to the terms and conditions of employment of any employee;